codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool add modules](/Source/Images/screen2.png?raw=true)

   - Some modules for brand specific is usually to control RGB Ram with AuraSync.
-If you don't want to use AuraSync to control them, don't check
+If you don't want to use AuraSync to control them, don't check.
 - The uninstallation of all ASUS products will begin.
 This **will remove any related ASUS Software!**.
 During the uninstallation, the Armoury Crate Uninstall window will show up.
 This **process can take several minutes, please wait**.
 - After uninstallation, you should choose if you want to install the apps now.
 Use this if you only wanted to uninstall ASUS software.